 Provides a wide variety of programs that recognize the critical role parents and caregivers play in their child’s academic and social success in life.
 We believe that every parent is going to have a question about some aspect of raising a child at some point.
 Nobody has the job figured out completely.
 (Please note, some programming has a minimal cost)

 On Community Links Programs and Services are available.
 Please contact us to book a session for your group or organization, we’d love to come and share with you what we do!

-Intake Services provides a comprehensive assessment and triage service to connect people with resources in our agency and the community.
-Intake services can be accessed over the phone or in person by visiting our North or Beiseker offices or one of our satellite locations (Crossfield and Irricana) during their regular business hours, on a first come, first served basis.
-Intake staff provide information, referrals and advocacy to help you connect to government programs, housing supports, basic needs supports, Parent Consultations, Domestic Violence supports, Counseling and Senior Services.
-Intake Services can also connect you to our partner agencies for additional supports, including but not limited to: Canadian Tire Jumpstart, Kids Up Front, Our Lady of Queen Peace Ranch and Best Beginnings.
+Intake Services provides a comprehensive assessment and triage service to connect residents with resources in our agency and community.
+Intake services can be accessed over the phone or in person by visiting our Airdrie or Beiseker offices or one of our satellite locations (Crossfield and Irricana) during regular business hours, on a first come, first served basis.
+Intake staff provide information, referrals and advocacy to help you connect to government programs, housing supports, basic needs supports, Parent Consultations, Family/Domestic Violence supports, Counselling and Senior Services.
+Intake Services can also connect you to our partner agencies for additional supports, including but not limited to: Canadian Tire Jumpstart, Kids Up Front, Best Beginnings and KidSport.

 Are available for those who would like to see a Counsellor to address various individual, couple and family concerns.
 An intake is required before appropriately matched with a Counsellor.
 Sliding scale fees are available.
 Consent for minors is required as well as a copy of guardianship or parenting order